5 min read · Cost

 Quick Answers

-Briefly works on minor cases; doesn't address the underlying substrate or environmental cause.
+It briefly works on the most minor cases, but it doesn't address the underlying substrate condition or environmental cause, so the fastener usually backs out again.

-Only if length was the original issue; longer fasteners into compromised substrate don't help.
+Only if length was the original problem.
+Longer fasteners driven into rotted or compromised substrate have nothing sound to grip, so they don't solve a substrate-failure case.

 Sources